n-grace-henry/MS-Thesis/README.md

 consolidated.csv -> consolidated data with GLU and PHE adjusted data only.
 Formatted with Year, Age and System columns.
 Duplicates and triplicates have not been removed.

-states.csv -> csv file with final states of PHE baselines and TP from age 2 data generated via univariate state-space models.
+states2.csv -> csv file with final states of PHE baselines and TP from age 2 data generated via univariate state-space models.